x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/address-book-policies/create-an-address-book-policy.md

 An ABP requires one global address list (GAL), one offline address book (OAB), one room list, and one or more address lists.
 To view the available objects, use the **Get-GlobalAddressList**, **Get-OfflineAddressBook**, and **Get-AddressList** cmdlets.

+  **Note**: In Exchange Online, these cmdlets are available only in the Address Lists role, and by default, the role isn't assigned to any role groups.
+To use this cmdlet, add the Address Lists role to a role group (for example, to the Organization Management role group).
+For more information, see [Add a role to a role group](https://docs.microsoft.com/Exchange/permissions/role-groups#add-a-role-to-a-role-group)

   **Note**: The room list that's required for an ABP is an address list that specifies rooms (contains the filter `RecipientDisplayType -eq 'ConferenceRoomMailbox'`).
 It's not a room finder distribution group that you create with the _RoomList_ switch on the **New-DistributionGroup** or **Set-DistributionGroup** cmdlets.

 ## What do you need to know before you begin?